neptune-software-marketplace/neptunesoftware-dxp-abb-odata-workorders-offline/README.md

 <img src="./images/application-translation.png" alt="image" width="800px" height="auto">

 ## 5. My Work Order application

+The finished application as completed until Step 4 including the BTP Translation Hub can be downloaded from the GitHub repository right [here](https://github.com/neptune-software-marketplace/neptunesoftware-dxp-abb-odata-workorders-offline/blob/master/MyWorkOrdersOffline-finished.planet9)

 The final result is the application you can import directly from the Marketplace or via Github.
 This application consist of the `My Work Orders` application we showcased above with the following functionalities:
 - Offline capabilities